 Cambridge has long prided itself on the breadth and depth of the scientific training that it can offer to its Veterinary and Medical students.
-All students now complete all of their pre-clinical exemptions (see below) by the end of their second year.
+All students now complete all of their pre-clinical exemptions by the end of their second year.

 In your third year you may choose from a variety of subjects to study.
 The option of a single scientific subject within Part II of the Natural Sciences Tripos is a popular choice for many students, as it allows for a year of specialized study, involving a research project or dissertation.
 It provides a useful foretaste of what research might be like, as well as introducing students to exciting scientific work at the forefront of our knowledge in a particular discipline.
 For those preferring a broader course, Part II Biological and Biomedical Sciences has a wide range of biomedical courses, with many attractive and varied options available.
-A dissertation often forms an integral part of the Part II MVST examination, enabling students to research a particular topic of interest in depth.
+A dissertation often forms an integral part of the Part II Veterinary Medicine examination, enabling students to research a particular topic of interest in depth.

 Why choose Newnham for Veterinary Medicine?

-Newnham is a great place to study veterinary medicine.
-Most teaching within the college is in small groups (supervisions), which allow plenty of opportunity for each student to contribute to the discussion and ask questions.
+Newnham is a great place to study Veterinary Medicine.
+Most teaching within the College is in small groups (supervisions), which allow plenty of opportunity for each student to contribute to the discussion and ask questions.

 ‘Newnham is a fantastic place, making it a definite first choice I think!
 The great atmosphere and beauty of the college make it a wonderful place to live and study.
-Also, the smaller numbers of students studying medicine and veterinary medicine means there is small group teaching with students.’
+Also, the smaller numbers of students studying Medicine and Veterinary Medicine means there is small group teaching with students.’
 3rd year Vet student

 ‘I have found the staff at Newnham to be very supportive and approachable during my clinical years and have really enjoyed being part of the Newnham graduate community.
-It is also a bonus that the College is so close to the Clinical Vet School!’
+It is also a bonus that the college is so close to the Clinical Vet School!’
 Previous final year Clinical Vet student

 How many students take Veterinary Medicine at Newnham?

 Although the Cambridge Veterinary School is small, the number of students whom we are allowed to admit has increased significantly over the last few years.
-At Newnham we offer to three or four applicants each year.
+At Newnham we offer to four applicants each year.

 How will I be taught at Newnham?

-Are there any A-Level subjects that are particularly useful?
+Are there any A-level subjects that are particularly useful?

 Can I take a gap year?

 We are open-minded about applicants having a gap year.
-We are equally happy to accept applications from students applying pre-A level and wishing to come straight from school and those who have chosen to have a gap year and are applying post A level (or equivalent).
+We are equally happy to accept applications from students applying pre-A level and wishing to come straight from school and those who have chosen to have a gap year and are applying post A-level (or equivalent).